*Listen to today's devotional with the MY Devotional podcast. Subscribe today on your favorite podcast platform or click here to listen now online.

-Though Paul was able to declare, "I consider everything a loss compared to the surpassing worth of knowing Christ Jesus my Lord" (Philippians 3:8), Paul also had a thorn—a burdensome pain from which he prayed to God for relief three times (see 2 Corinthians 12:7-9).
+Though Paul was able to declare, "I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord" (Philippians 3:8), Paul also had a thorn—a burdensome pain from which he prayed to God for relief three times (see 2 Corinthians 12:7-9).
 We don't know what Paul's thorn was.
 He never called his beatings and imprisonments a thorn; he considered them willing sacrifices for God's Kingdom.
 His thorn was something completely different—and ultimately, a great blessing from God.

 God knew that His grace would neither manifest nor shine in a strong and self-sufficient person like it would in a man who suffered in weakness.
 And Paul recognized that his thorn kept him humble and focused on the Lord.
 His weaknesses resulted in a life so devoted to Christ that it served as a model for all Christians and made his teaching authentic to bear up under scrutiny.